Supreme Court Finally Takes Action on Kano Emir Tussle

 Read also

-Also, the hearing would be coming up after the 2027 general elections, as the poll was scheduled to be held in February and after lots of political alignment and realignment have happened in the state, including the defection of Governor Abba Kabir Yusuf from the New Nigeria Peoples Party (NNPP) to the ruling All Progressives Congress (APC).
+Also, the hearing will come up after the 2027 general elections, as the poll is scheduled to be held in February and after significant political alignment and realignment have happened in the state, including the defection of Governor Abba Kabir Yusuf from the New Nigeria Peoples Party (NNPP) to the ruling All Progressives Congress (APC).

 Meanwhile, the adjournment has started generating reactions from Nigerians.
 Below are some of their comments: